Anisfield-Wolf Book Awards

-Since its inception in 1935, the Anisfield-Wolf Book Awards has been a beacon of recognition for literary works that confront racism, examine human diversity, and elevate underrepresented voices.
+Since its inception in 1935, the Anisfield-Wolf Book Awards have served as a beacon of recognition for literary works that confront racism, examine human diversity, and elevate the voices of underrepresented individuals.
 Founded by Edith Anisfield Wolf, a poet and philanthropist dedicated to social justice, it remains the only American book prize exclusively dedicated to addressing racism and cultural diversity.

 Over the decades, the award has honored some of the most influential writers and thinkers in history, including Toni Morrison, Martin Luther King Jr., Ralph Ellison, and Ta-Nehisi Coates.
 Many of these winners have gone on to receive Pulitzer Prizes, National Book Awards, and even Nobel Prizes in Literature, solidifying the award’s reputation as a prestigious literary honor.